 - Hormonal Disorders- such as hypothyroidism/ menstrual periods

+If symptoms are severe and occur for more than 3 weeks, you should see a physician.
 Constipation is treated on a patient per patient basis, depending on the cause of the symptom.
-In order to rule out any serious medical conditions, your GI may want to perform tests or procedures.
+In order to rule out any serious medical conditions, your Gastroenterologist may want to perform tests or procedures.
 These may include:

 - Abdominal CT Scans